yetnt/jaiva/Install.md

 ## On Windows

-An `.msi` file is included within the installations (as of v3.0.1) Just click on it and it installs Jaiva for you!

-### Manual

 1. Extract the ZIP to a folder, e.g., `C:\jaiva`.
 2. Ensure the launcher batch file (`jaiva.cmd`) is in the same folder as `jaiva.jar`.
 3. Add the folder to your PATH: